IMPORTANT UPDATE FOR SUPPLIERS, VENDORS AND CONTRACTORS REGARDING VACCINE REQUIREMENT

 - UW customer contact (the person who placed the order)

-- Separate line item charges and brief description for each item as listed on the Purchase Order
+- Separate line item charges and brief description for each item, matching the Purchase Order

 - Sales tax when applicable